bearflare20/ninja-script-roblox/README.md

-# roblox-scripts
+# roblox-scripts website
-This is here to protect me from 404 errors
+You are seeing this either because you went to the GitHub repository or I fucked something up